AdamBlm/dino-robustness-benchmark/README.md

 ## Environment and hardware
 - Python: see `requirements.txt` (you might need to install PyTorch/torchvision per your CUDA setup).
 - GPU highly recommended.
-Batch size 256 fits should fit commonly available 12 GB GPUs; reduce if OOM.
+Batch size 256 should fit commonly available 12 GB GPUs; reduce if OOM.
 - Mixed precision is enabled by default in feature extraction; disable via `--no_amp`.
 - Performance note: DINOv2 (ViT-B/14) feature extraction is noticeably slower than CLIP or MAE on the same hardware.